 How exactly does it work?
 Here’s a guide and some tips to maximizing the card’s potential.

-- In recent years, Chase has set the Freedom card apart by offering 5% cash back on common bills that don’t usually get much attention from other issuers, including your cable TV, cellphone, and streaming service bills.
+- In recent years, Chase has set the Freedom and Freedom Flex cards apart by offering 5% cash back on common bills that don’t usually get much attention from other issuers, including your cable TV, cellphone, and streaming service bills.

-In the case of the Chase Freedom card, cardholders earn 5% cash back on a different combination of purchase categories every quarter, up to $75 per quarter ($300 per year).
+In the case of the Chase Freedom Flex card, cardholders earn 5% cash back on a different combination of purchase categories every quarter, up to $75 per quarter ($300 per year).
 All other purchases earn 1% cash back.
-(In other words, the 5% applies to the first $1,500 of spending in those categories each quarter, and then you’ll earn 1% back on even the bonus categories.)
+In other words, the 5% applies to the first $1,500 of spending in those categories each quarter, then you’ll earn 1% back on even the bonus categories.

 How to Optimize Your Freedom Card Spending

-No matter the category, check Chase’s merchant list to see which ones are excluded from the 5% bonus.
+No matter the category, check Chase’s merchant list to see exactly which types of purchases or retailers are excluded from the 5% bonus.